slalombuild/moonshot-engineering/README.md

 ## Building the Pipeline in AWS

-### Review Foundational Components - Instructor Led

-Now we have the Snowflake components installed, how can we leverage AWS to automatically load data?
-We'll first run through the foundational AWS components that were deployed prior to the Dev Day.
-This includes building a Docker image with our pipeline application, setting up a VPC network in AWS, and pushing our Docker image to Amazon ECR (Elastic Container Registry).

 ### Deploy Airflow Running on ECS Fargate

 The framework uses [Apache Airflow](https://airflow.apache.org/) for the workflow engine.
 ECS Fargate allows us to use any application built using a Docker image.